aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider.md

     mastersRole: blueprints.getResource(context => {
         return new iam.Role(context.scope, 'AdminRole', { assumedBy: new AccountRootPrincipal() });
     }),
-    securityGroup: blueprints.getNamedResource("my-cluster-security-group"), // assumed to be register as a resource provider under name my-cluster-security-group
+    securityGroup: blueprints.getNamedResource("my-cluster-security-group") as ec2.ISecurityGroup, // assumed to be register as a resource provider under name my-cluster-security-group
     managedNodeGroups: [
         {
             id: "mng1",